Todd's presentation topics range from trends and analysis of

 In 2011, a little spider named Esmeralda made history.
 She was one of a pair of golden silk orb-weaver spiders, brought up to the International Space Station by NASA scientists to study how spiders will behave in zero gravity.
 Will they try to spin webs?
 Will they even be able to spin webs?
 Building a traditional web depends on gravity as the spider lowers herself down on her silk threads.
 What happened in zero gravity?
 Esmeralda struggled at first, but didn’t give up.
 After some false starts, she figured out how to spin webs in space.
 She adapted!

-Like the spiders, Canadians have been thrust into a new economic environment—and not everything in this new environment is pleasant and predictable.
+Like the spiders, COVID-19 has thrust everyone into a new economic environment—and not everything in this new environment is pleasant and predictable.
 Traditional manufacturing has been altered forever by global supply chains and low-cost competitors.
 Prices for our natural resources have fallen and may not recover soon.
 In many ways, a lot of the Canadian economy feels like it has lost its gravity.
 But like Esmeralda, we have to find ways to cope—and even thrive—in an environment that’s changed forever.

-In their 2017 book “Spiders in Space” authors Todd Hirsch and Robert Roach explore the idea of adapting to very sudden and unwanted change.
+Spiders in COVID Space is a sequel to their 2017 book “Spiders in Space."
+Authors Todd Hirsch and Robert Roach explore the idea of adapting to very sudden and unwanted change.
 Through profiles of Canadian entrepreneurs, businesses, educators, athletes and community leaders, we learn about the traits of great adapters.
 These stories of “spiders spinning webs in space” are both inspirational and instructional.

 Canada is stuck in old ways of thinking—ways that will prevent us from achieving our economic potential and cause us to fall behind in the global race for long-term economic success.
 Like the metaphor of the frog in the pot water, gradually heating up and approaching a boil, Canadians have a decision to make.